OlegBadunenko/OlegBadunenko.github.io/README.md

 of the Stochastic Frontier Ordered Choice Model (with José M. Cordero and Subal C. Kumbhakar)

+The Effect of Funding for Disadvantaged Students on Academic Underachievement (with Deni Mazrekaj, Kristof De Witte, and Subal C.
+Kumbhakar)

 Market Power, Optimal Scale and Competition promotion in Banking: Analysis in the GCC Region (with Sara Alfaihani and Shabbar Jaffry) **revision requested**

-The Effect of Funding for Disadvantaged Students on Academic Underachievement (with Deni Mazrekaj, Kristof De Witte, and Subal C.
-Kumbhakar), **revision requested**

 Does Inequality Migrate?
 The Development of Income Inequality across German states (with Maria Popova), **revision requested**